In addition to the entrance requirements for each course, there are also General Entrance Requirements for studying at university level.

 any BTEC National Award, Certificate or Diploma will NOT be taken as satisfying the English language requirement.

-Prior Experiential Learning
+Accreditation of Prior Experiential Learning

 An entry requirement for some health-related courses is the completion of the Health Professions Admissions Test-Ulster selection test.